Learning-to-Defer with Expert-Conditional Advice: Experiments

 \textbf{Our method.} This is our main method.
 It predicts directly over the composite action space $\Pi=[J]\times[K]_0$ and is the only learned policy that is allowed to coordinate expert selection and advice acquisition jointly.
 Its role is therefore to measure the benefit of solving the full deferral-advice problem.

-\textbf{L2D.} This is the standard no-query baseline obtained by restricting the action space to the $J$ actions $(j,0)$, recovering \citep{mao2023twostage, mao2024regressionmultiexpertdeferral, montreuil2024twostagelearningtodefermultitasklearning}.
-It answers the first natural question: is explicit advice acquisition useful at all beyond ordinary learning to defer?
+\textbf{L2D.} This is the standard no-query baseline obtained by restricting the action space to the $J$ actions $(j,0)$, as established in \citep{mao2023twostage, mao2024regressionmultiexpertdeferral, montreuil2024twostagelearningtodefermultitasklearning}.
+It answers the first natural question: is explicit advice acquisition useful at all beyond ordinary learning-to-defer?
 If our method does not improve over L2D, then the added advice mechanism is not buying anything under the true deployment objective.

 \textbf{Best fixed pair.} This baseline selects a single constant composite action $(j,k)$ and applies it to every input.
 It is an oracle over non-adaptive policies, and therefore measures how much is gained by input-dependent decision-making rather than by choosing one good expert-advice pair globally.